sebpiq/FreedomPortal/README.md

 After successfully connecting, an SSH console will be open.
 All the following commands will be ran inside that SSH console.

+**Attention**: the instructions and configuration files are designed for GL-inet firmware version **2.25** and above.
+If you have an older firmware version you should upgrade it using the router's web interface, **firmware** menu.
+You will need an Internet connection for that.

 Cleaning unused packages
 ----------------------------